RepoShapley: Shapley-Enhanced Context Filtering for Repository-Level Code Completion: Detailed Experiments

 \subsection{Interaction-Aware Proposal.}

 We examine whether gains stem solely from verification by testing \textbf{Delta+Verify}, which replaces Shapley candidates with single-chunk rankings ($\Delta_i$) under the same verifier.
-Table~\ref{tab:delta_ablation} shows \textsc{RepoShapley} achieves a higher net gain.
+Table~\ref{tab:delta_ablation} shows that \textsc{RepoShapley} achieves substantially higher verified ES.
 This confirms that $\Delta$ scores miss \textbf{synergistic chunks} (weak in isolation), creating a hard performance ceiling.
 In contrast, Shapley effectively captures these high-potential interactive subsets, providing the verifier with a superior candidate pool.